jenhakk/react-weather-app/README.md

 ![image](https://user-images.githubusercontent.com/75015030/183838994-fee1b10b-6e31-4868-b502-2c67667a0471.png)

-Now you can find your application in My Apps.
-Click the created App and save your API Key for later use.
+Now you can find your application in **My Apps**.
+Click the created App and save your **API Key** for later use.

 *Note!
 You can only have one application at a time and the free version allows you to make up to 50 requests per day.*

 From **API Reference** link you can find all the different APIs that you can use.
 In this project we will use **Locations API** (City Search) and **Current Conditions API** (Current Conditions).

 It’s not good to have the key coded in the same file where you use it, so create a new file for the key and url’s in the `src` folder called `constants.js`.
-Make variables for the `apikey` and urls for `citysearch` and `current` without the part of api key and location key, these will be added in the actual code.
+Make variables for the `apikey` and urls `citysearch` and `current` **without** the part of api key and location key, these will be added in the actual code.
 Then export these so you can use them in the **App.js**.

 ![image](https://user-images.githubusercontent.com/75015030/183840118-bd7d21fd-10af-40a0-a3bd-c7f6c3eb2a2e.png)